Vegetable & Lentil Soup

 2 medium potatoes

-4 sticks of celery (big outer ones for flavour)
+4 big sticks of celery (big outer ones for flavour)

 Chop the onion and fry in your soup pan untll soft n browning.
 Peel and chop the carrots and potatoes – add to the pan.

-Chop the celery – short pieces across the grain – it blends easier.
+Chop the veg to a fine dice.
 Add to the pot, along with the bay leaf, and lentils.

-Add the white pepper and salt to taste.
+Add the white pepper and salt to taste, and stir in the parsley and butter to finish.

 Sables